-In this thesis, the B-GPDM is applied to predict pedestrian paths, poses and intentions.
+In this thesis, the B-GPDM is applied to predict pedestrian intentions and paths.
 It allows to reduce the dimensionality of a set of pedestrian motions, i.e. a set of feature vectors related in time, and infer future positions on the latent space given the latent position corresponding to the current observation.
-Unfortunately, learning a generic B-GPDM for all kind of pedestrian motions or combining some of them into a single model is a difficult task.
-In the next chapter, the implementation of an approach based on B-GPDMs to make pedestrian path, pose and intention predictions is described in detail.
+Unfortunately, learning a generic B-GPDM for all kind of pedestrian motions or combining them is a difficult task.
+In the next chapter, the implementation of an approach based on B-GPDMs to make pedestrian path, pose and intention predictions is explained in detail.
+Chapter 4